Well, apparently President Obama just said that U.S. actions are slowly tightening the noose on Muammar Gaddafi.

 You don't might not like hearing that.

-You might not like it took sport uh steroids and uh and uh human growth hormone to make that game exciting enough to get to get fans back.
+It took sport, steroids, and human growth hormone to make that game exciting enough to get fans back.

-Well look at I just tell you what the truth is.
+Well, look, I just tell you what the truth is.

-You go on strike and you cause the World Series not to be played, and and they got it back.
+You go on strike and you cause the World Series not to be played.

 Their stadiums are full now.

-They're they're they're doing new stadiums are popping up, but the NFL's number one.
+They're doing new stadiums are popping up.

-The NFL has taken over as the quote unquote national pastime.
+The NFL has taken over as the quote-unquote national pastime.

-I think at some point the owners know the fans are let me tell what the owners are more worried about than anything else, folks.
+Let me tell what the owners are more worried about than anything else, folks.

-They're worried it's much easier than going to the stadium.
+It's much easier than going to the stadium.

 Not one question about Wisconsin in the Obama presser.

-Not I don't think there was a question about Wisconsin.
+Not, I don't think there was a question about Wisconsin.

 Folks, that's collusion.